CrazyBoy49z/awesome-modx-revo/README.md

 ### General Purpose
 *Extras that can be used to a lot of different things.*

-- [getResources](https://modx.com/extras/package/getresources) - Listing and summarization snippet for MODx Revolution
+- [getResources](https://modx.com/extras/package/getresources) - Listing and summarization snippet.

 ### Integrations